-The Cross-Cultural Studies Concentration objectives are: 1) to bring together American and international students in a program of study and interaction that will prepare them to live and work productively in a culture different from their own; 2) to provide a forum for studying problems and issues, such as pollution, disease, and human rights, that cut across traditional national or cultural boundaries and that tend to be excluded in traditional disciplines or area studies; 3) to enable students to come to a sharper understanding of their own and their academic focus culture by making comparisons explicit; 4) to create an arena for faculty whose work focuses on different parts of the world to address common issues and problems in a comparative, collaborative framework.
+The Cross-Cultural Studies Concentration objectives are: 1) to train American and international students in a program of study and interaction that will prepare them to live and work productively in a culture different from their own; 2) to provide a forum for studying problems and issues, such as pollution, disease, and human rights, that cut across traditional national or cultural boundaries and that tend to be excluded in traditional disciplines or area studies; 3) to enable students to come to a sharper understanding of their own and their academic focus culture by making comparisons explicit; 4) to create an arena for faculty whose work focuses on different parts of the world to address common issues and problems in a comparative, collaborative framework.

-Requirements for the Concentration:
+Requirements for the Concentration

 Concentrators will select a nation or region of the world on which to focus their cultural and linguistic study.
-This area will then be examined from three out of the following four perspectives:

 Cross-Cultural Studies Courses

 CCST 100.
 Growing Up Cross-Culturally First-year students interested in this program should enroll in this seminar.
 The course is recommended but not required for the concentration and it will count as one of the electives.
 From cradle to grave, cultural assumptions shape our own sense of who we are.
 This course is designed to enable American and international students to compare how their own and other societies view birth, infancy, adolescence, marriage, adulthood, and old age.
 Using children's books, child-rearing manuals, movies, and ethnographies, we will explore some of the assumptions in different parts of the globe about what it means to "grow up."
 6 cr., AI, WR1, IS, FallS.
-Cox, S. Leonhard
+Cox

 CCST 210.
 Global/Local Perspectives How do global processes affect local cultures (and vice versa)?
 How do transnational movements of people, goods, capital, images and ideas affect identities?
 Is it really possible to translate, compare, and converse across cultures?
 Such questions animate this course, which aims to expose CCST concentrators, as well as interested students in related majors and concentrations, to theories and methods in the interdisciplinary field variously called global studies or cross-cultural studies.
 To model interdisciplinary conversation and methods of inquiry, the course incorporates co-instructors and guest presenters from the humanities and social sciences and includes readings drawn from multiple disciplines.
-6 cr., ND, RAD; SI, IS, Not offered in 2012-2013.
+6 cr., SI, IS, Not offered in 2015-2016.

 CCST 275.
-I'm a Stranger Here Myself What do enculturation, tourism, culture shock, "going native," haptics, cross-cultural adjustment, and third culture kids have in common?
+I'm A Stranger Here Myself What do enculturation, tourism, culture shock, "going native," haptics, cross-cultural adjustment, and third culture kids have in common?
 How do intercultural transitions shape identity?
 What is intercultural competence?
 This course explores theories about intercultural contact and tests their usefulness by applying them to the analysis of world literature, case studies, and the visual arts, and by employing students' intercultural experiences as evidence.
 From individualized, self-reflective exercises to community-oriented group endeavors, our activities will promote new intercultural paradigms in the classroom and the wider community.
 Course designed for off-campus returnees, students who have lived abroad, or who have experienced being outsiders.
-6 cr., ND, RAD; SI, IS, WinterÉ.
+6 cr., SI, IS, WinterÉ.
 Pósfay